Gianni Schicchi

 A stellar cast bring this brilliantly subversive and satirical take on Puccini's family farce to the stage, with a newly commissioned spoken-word overture, under the “sharp and intelligent” direction of 2025 Sky Arts Award winner PJ Harris.

-The production has already received 4 star reviews in The Stage and The Times, and glowing feedback from reviewers and audiences alike.
+The production received 4 star reviews in The Stage and The Times, and glowing feedback from reviewers and audiences alike.

 Pride In The Shirt